python-poetry/poetry/docs/pyproject.md

 license = { text = "MIT" }
 ```
 {{% note %}}
-If your project is proprietary and does not use a specific licence, you can set this value as `Proprietary`.
+If your project is proprietary and does not use a specific license, you can set this value as `Proprietary`.
 {{% /note %}}

 You can also specify a license file.
 However, when doing this the complete license text